XuJiandong/docs-bank/rc_lock.md

 * 0x0: identity content represents the blake160 hash of a secp256k1 public key.
 The lock script will perform secp256k1 signature verification, just as the [SECP256K1/blake160](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0024-ckb-system-script-list/0024-ckb-system-script-list.md#secp256k1blake160) lock.
 * 0xFC: identity content represents the blake160 hash of a lock script.
 The lock script will check if current transaction contains an input cell with matching lock script.
 Otherwise it would return with an error.
 * 0xFD: identity content represents the blake160 hash of a preimage.
 The preimage contains [exec](https://github.com/nervosnetwork/rfcs/pull/237) information which are used to delegate signature verification to another script via exec.
 * 0xFE: identity content represents the blake160 hash of a preimage.
-The preimage contains dynamic linking information which are used to delegate signature verification to dynamic liking script.
-The interface described in [Swappable Signature Verification Protocol Spec](https://talk.nervos.org/t/rfc-swappable-signature-verification-protocol-spec/4802) are used here.
+The preimage contains dynamic linking information which are used to delegate signature verification to dynamic linking script.
+The interface described in [Swappable Signature Verification Protocol Spec](https://talk.nervos.org/t/rfc-swappable-signature-verification-protocol-spec/4802) is used here.

 ## Regulation Compliance Lock Script